 Peter's work expanded to the film industry beginning with DreamWorks' first animated film, ANTZ.
 He was soon involved in other films, including Star Wars: Episode One, Harry Potter and the Sorcerer's Stone, Lemony Snicket's A Series of Unfortunate Events, Rio, and Monsters University.
 Peter's job continues to alternate between games and films, as a visual development artist and occasionally, a storyboard artist.
 Once a year, Peter is an instructor at The Animation Workshop school in Denmark, where sharing his art knowledge is a gratifying and humbling experience.
 He has also contributed artwork to the Totoro Forest Project to raise funds to save the Sayama Forest, and participated in the "Mary Blair: A Life's Choice" exhibition hosted by Studio Ghibli.

-Peter enjoys traveling with his family, going on beach walks and meditating while stacking firewood.
+Peter enjoys traveling with his family and meditating while stacking firewood.
 He strives to find the right balance between work life and family life.